LIFETIME FINANCIAL SECURITY FOR CHILD WHO SUFFERED BRAIN INJURY AT BIRTH

 Julie Hardy reports on a successful outcome for her client who was diagnosed with cerebral palsy:

-I acted for Max, who has cerebral palsy.
-I was asked to see if there was a clinical negligence claim for him.
+I acted for Max, who has cerebral palsy after his family asked me to see if there was a clinical negligence claim for him.
 I know what a difference compensation can make to a client with severe disability.
 Once I read the medical notes, I was concerned there were delays delivering Max and also resuscitating him after he was born.

 When Max’s mum went into hospital she had a monitor, called a CTG, to check the baby’s heart rate.
 I instructed experts who stated that if the monitor had been properly checked, the medical staff would have realised Max was struggling.
 They did not do this, so by the time Max was eventually delivered he was in very poor condition and needed to be resuscitated.